emiliaverse/alx-system_engineering-devops/0x00-shell_basics/README.md

 A scipt that displays current directory contents in a long format.
 A scipt that displays current directory contents, including hidden files in long format.
 A script displays current directory contents in long format with user and group IDs displayed numerically.
+A script that creates a directory inside a directory.